-Two subsequent wooden bridges were built in the next several decades.
-John Ryle, the silk magnate, built the first open, iron bridge over the falls in 1868.
+Two subsequent wooden bridges were built over the falls in the next several decades.
+John Ryle, the silk magnate, built the first iron bridge over the falls in 1868.
 A longer iron bridge replaced it in 1888 and remained in place for many years, although pedestrians were barred from the bridge for a number of years beginning in World War I.

 The current pedestrian bridge, built in the mid-1980s, is the eighth bridge to span the falls.
 It provides a spectacular, close-up view of the rushing water.

 In Popular Culture

 The bridge also played a role in HBO’s hit series The Sopranos.
 In “Pax Soprana” (season 1, episode 6), Uncle Junior Soprano learns that soldier Rusty Irish sold drugs to the grandson of one of Junior’s friends, leading the boy to kill himself at the bridge above the Great Falls.
 In retaliation, Junior has two of his men throw Irish off the bridge.

 Generating Hydroelectric Power From the Falls

 As the population of Paterson and northern New Jersey grew, demands on the Passaic River water supply increased and water shortages began to affect Paterson’s mills.
 In the early 1900s, S.U.M. decided to convert the mechanical raceway and water-wheel power system of the falls to electric power.
 In 1914, it opened a hydroelectric power plant at the falls, designed by Thomas Edison’s electric company.
 It also built an auxiliary coal-powered steam plant.